• Skip to main content

 • Scrape the sides and add the tahini, fresh lemon juice, kosher salt, and ground cumin.
 Blend again on high power until the mixture becomes a pale ivory color and very creamy.

-• Transfer the sizzling hot lamb and pine nuts on top of the hummus.
+• To serve, use the back of a spoon to spread out the hummus and create a swirl in the center.
 Garnish with cumin, aleppo pepper, cooked chickpeas, and fresh parsley if desired.
-You may also add extra virgin olive oil on top.
-Serve immediately with warm pita bread.
+Drizzle generously with extra virgin olive oil and serve immediately with warm pita bread.

 NOTES

 Chickpeas: To cook dried chickpeas, check out this guide.
-If using canned chickpeas, transfer them to a pot and simmer for 20 minutes or until they become very soft and tender before proceeding with the recipe.
+If using canned chickpeas, transfer them to a pot and simmer them for 20 minutes or until they become very soft and tender before proceeding with the recipe.

 For extra creamy hummus: Blend the chickpeas while they are still hot.
-Alternatively, place the cooled, overcooked chickpeas in a large bowl and cover with water.
+Alternatively, place the overcooked chickpeas in a large bowl and cover with cold water.
 Agitate the chickpeas under water with your hands to shed the skins.
 Skim off the skins that float to the top with a slotted spoon, then drain the chickpeas and proceed with the recipe.

 NUTRITION

-Calories: 356kcal | Carbohydrates: 16g | Protein: 16g | Fat: 27g | Saturated Fat: 7g | Polyunsaturated Fat: 9g | Monounsaturated Fat: 9g | Cholesterol: 42mg | Sodium: 1075mg | Potassium: 366mg | Fiber: 4g | Sugar: 1g | Vitamin A: 31IU | Vitamin C: 7mg | Calcium: 64mg | Iron: 3mg
+Calories: 129kcal | Carbohydrates: 10g | Protein: 5g | Fat: 9g | Saturated Fat: 1g | Polyunsaturated Fat: 4g | Monounsaturated Fat: 3g | Sodium: 508mg | Potassium: 145mg | Fiber: 3g | Sugar: 0.3g | Vitamin A: 19IU | Vitamin C: 5mg | Calcium: 40mg | Iron: 1mg

 Nutrition information provided is an estimate and may vary.